SinisterSpatula/RetroflagGpiGuides/MakeBootSilent.md

 * open cmdline.txt (it is located on the first partition of your SD card, usually D: drive)

-* These are the changes to /boot/cmdline.txt:
+* These are the changes to /boot/cmdline.txt, do not copy and paste, they should all be on one line in your local copy, they are listed in this format to make it easier to read.
+Compare it to yours and make any changes that are needed.

 ```
 dwc_otg.lpm_enable=0